sdhanson/art-project/README.md

 # art-project
-An introductory three.js web application for searching and viewing art from the Rijkmuseum.
+An introductory three.js web application for searching and viewing art from the Rijksmuseum.